Air France continues to modernize its fleet and takes delivery of ‘Angers’, its twentieth A350-900

 - Air France today welcomes its 20th Airbus A350-900 out of the 38 ordered ;

 - The Airbus A350 is the new jewel in Air France’s long-haul fleet.
 With CO2 emissions reduced by 25% compared to previous-generation aircraft, it is a powerful way of reducing the airline's environmental footprint.
 Its noise footprint is also reduced by 40%.

 Air France continues to integrate latest-generation aircraft, with an improved economic and environmental performance, into its fleet.

 On 25 November 2022, the airline welcomed its twentieth Airbus A350-900 into its fleet, registration F-HTYT.
 The aircraft has rolled off the Airbus assembly line in Toulouse and has completed its ferry flight to Paris-Charles de Gaulle, where it will operate on the airline's long-haul routes.

-It will make its first commercial flight on November 26th 2022 to Lima (flight AF480).
+It will make its first commercial flight on 26 November 2022, flying to Lima (flight AF480).

 The front of the fuselage bears the name "Angers", a tribute to this city in the West of France once home to the kings of France.

 Since 2019 and the delivery of its first Airbus A350, Air France has revived the tradition of naming its aircraft after French towns.
 Before « Angers », Air France named its previous 19 Airbus A350 « Toulouse », « Lyon », « Saint-Denis de la Réunion », « Nice », « Bordeaux », « Marseille », « Reims », « Dijon », « Saint-Malo », « Cannes », « Aubusson », « Pointe-à-Pitre », « Fort-de-France », « Chambord », « Cayenne », « Lille », « Menton », « Deauville » and « Biscarosse ».